merzann/english-level-test/README.md

 To catch and fix potential bugs early I tested the functionality of the code thoroughly after I implmeneted a new function using print statements in the relevant places and checked the output matched the results I expected before moving on.

-I confirmed that all errors caused by user action are handeled the expected way and the corresponding feedback messages are given to the user by giving invalid inputs:
+I confirmed that all errors caused by user action are handeled the expected way and the corresponding feedback messages are given to the user by entering invalid inputs:

 - strings where numbers were expected
 - out of bounds inputs